camchanhjuice/Scraping-basic-with-requests-selenium/README.md

 # Scraping-basic-with-requests-
-Basic spider from Requests library
+Basic spider from Requests library and automation with selenium

-Super basic and boring spider